stamat/poops/README.md

 Your editor cannot see your `node_modules`, so the schema cannot make that distinction.
 It allows an **object** under any name it does not know and rejects everything else: `"stlyes": [ … ]` is still flagged, `"srve": { … }` is not.
 That is the price of one shared config file, and the CLI still catches what the editor lets through.

+A companion that owns a block describes it in its own schema — septic does — and `$schema` takes one URL, so having both checked means composing them in a local file.
+Each package's README carries its schema URL and that two-line `allOf`; this one deliberately does not repeat them, since a URL copied into two repos is a URL that goes stale in one.

 The schema is hand-written and version-controlled beside the code, so it can drift from it.
 Poops' own test suite validates it against the draft-07 meta-schema, then validates `poops.json` and every complete example in this README and the documentation site against it — so an example that stops being valid config fails the build.
 Its top-level keys are asserted to be exactly the set `poops.js` accepts, its `exec` stages exactly the ones that fire, and its `markup.options` a superset of the ones the markup engine reads.
 A per-entry `options` object — mostly esbuild's and PostCSS's, not Poops' — has no such list, so a wrong type there is caught but a missing option is not.
 If the editor does not offer an option this page documents, the schema is behind and that is worth reporting.

 ### Scripts